 The Beach and Town

 Flamingo has one main road that runs along the beach that has restaurants and hotels.
 It also has a small plaza with banks, convenience stores and other small businesses.
-There is now a brand new marina with shops, restaurants, a casino and condos.
+There is a nice marina with shops, restaurants, a casino and condos.

 You may wonder where this beach got its name from.
 During some times of the year in the right weather conditions, the sand turns a very light pink like in the picture above.
 This is why it’s called Flamingo!